cosmo0920/grnline.fs/README.md

 * Unpack grnline.fs-VERSION.zip

-* Execute grnline.fs.exe via cmd.exe or powershell.exe
+* Execute grnline.fs.exe via bash or zsh or other posix like shell.

 ## Usage